 His convictions were overturned in January 2014, and the State decided not to pursue a new trial against him.
 In April 2014, Mr. Thompson was cleared of all charges after serving almost seven years in prison.

-These findings included the discovery that an expert witness for the State’s prosecution had given testimony that was flawed and inaccurate, making Mr. Thompson’s presence in the state to carry out the alleged crimes, impossible.
+These findings included the discovery that an expert witness for the State’s prosecution had given testimony that was flawed and inaccurate, making Mr. Thompson’s presence in the state to carry out the alleged crimes impossible.

-In accordance with the Utah statutory law, the Honorable Judge Su J. Chon issued a memorandum ruling on August 30, 2022, granting Mr. Thompson’s petition for factual innocence and giving him over $300,000 as compensation for the seven years he spent behind bars.
+In accordance with the Utah statutory law, the Honorable Judge Su J. Chon issued a memorandum ruling on August 30, 2022, granting Mr. Thompson’s petition for factual innocence and giving him nearly $300,000 as compensation for the seven years he spent behind bars.

 Contact us today if you’d like to support our cause or need our support.
-Visit our website, or call (801)355-1888 for additional information.